Zorg Zonder Grenzen

 Frustrations

-Feels isolated and struggles to adapt to life without his spouse.
+Feels isolated and struggles to adapt to life without his partner.

-Finds it difficult to ask for help or share emotions openly due to cultural norms.
+Finds it difficult to ask for help or share emotions openly because of cultural norms.

 Amina